 Coupon Code Usage Tips

 Coupon codes can be applied in different ways.
-Feel free to consider these creative ideas:
+Here are just some simple ideas for your inspiration:

 - Use codes in abandoned cart alerts to recover your lost sales.